trailofbits/empirehacking.nyc/faq.md

 ### How can I attend a meetup?

 Please apply on our [Meetup](https://www.meetup.com/Empire-Hacking/) page.
-If you have any trouble, feel free to reach out to any of the Trail of Bits staff, including on our [Slack community](https://empireslacking.herokuapp.com/).
+Feel free to [reach out](empirehacking@trailofbits.com) if you have any trouble.